Design Systems

 Proximity created urgency; data showed it accelerated churn.

-The original ask was straightforward: notify users when a match is within 0.5km.
-But proximity features saw a steep drop-off in retention over time.
-Speed to match didn’t solve the core issue; it just surfaced low-quality matches faster.
+From the data, I saw that proximity features saw a steep drop-off in retention over time.
+Speed-to-match didn’t solve the core issue; it just surfaced low-quality matches faster.

 So I reframed the problem: